-It seems no matter how good we have it, we all want a better job.
+It seems that no matter how good we have it, we all want a better job.

 That means keeping track of job listings, networking, tracking down leads, analyzing potential employers and scheduling interviews.
 But these depend on other people, word of mouth, and the quality and quantity of job postings available at any given time.

-You need a high-impact career marketing piece that takes full advantage of the paltry 10-60 seconds of attention most resumes receive.
+You need a high-impact career-marketing piece that takes full advantage of the paltry 10 to 60 seconds of attention most resumes receive.